 We hope you like the products we recommend.
 Just so you are aware, Freshome may collect a share of sales from the links on this page.

-Black accent walls, ceilings, furniture – black is making a comeback.
-Similar to the little black dress, this color can be casual or elegant, depending on the accessories.
-It’s the boldest color, and yet it’s also neutral, making it the perfect choice when decorating.
-Here are some of the trendiest ways to use the color in your next decorating project.
+Black accent walls, ceilings, furniture – this color never seems to go out of style.
+While opinions vary on whether the kitchen work triangle is an outdated design rule, there’s no doubt about the staying power of the color black.
+Similar to the little black dress, it’s a color that can be casual or elegant, depending on the accessories.
+It is the boldest color, and yet black is also neutral, making it the perfect choice when decorating.
+Here are some of the trendiest ways to use the color black in your next decorating project.

 Create a cozy, calming atmosphere

 According to Dee Schlotter, senior color marketing manager for the PPG Paints brand, “Black is a classic color that is now finding its way onto the walls, creating silence, space and quiet in a very busy, distracting world.”
 If you treat it as a neutral paint color, it will create a lot of design options.
 “It goes with everything and can take the guesswork out of decorating,” she says.